Why employee back pain matters and 5 ways you can help improve it

 While the costs of back pain to the NHS are estimated at around £1,000 million per year, much of these costs are associated with the small percentage of those whose back pain becomes chronic.
 There are a number of treatments that can be offered through business healthcare services which can help to avoid acute back pain turning chronic.

 Healthcare services such as Benenden Healthcare for Business could provide physiotherapy treatment to help those suffering with back pain get back on their feet.
 Other plans like Benenden Health Cash Plan for Business, can also reimburse employees for the cost of chiropractic treatment.
 These treatments can help relieve your employees pain and get them back to work quicker.
-For more information on Benenden business Health and Wellbeing services visit https://www.benenden.co.uk/business.
+Learn more about Benenden Healthcare for Business.

 5. Supply resources